-One of the oldest methods used in delivering latest information to students or to make announcements in universities is by using the conventional notice board.
-The conventional or the traditional notice board is normally made of wooden framed soft board where we can stick or pin paper notices.
-In order to read the latest updates or announcements from the notice board, students would have to go to their faculties or departments where the notice board is located.
-But, as the world changes and new technologies have been discovered, the information delivery has also become more efficient and user friendly.
+The conventional or traditional notice board is one of the oldest tools used to make announcement or deliver latest information to students.
+Many universities are still using it where students are required to go and read announcements from the notice board at their faculties or departments in order to know the latest news or information.
+But, as the world changes and new technologies have been invented, the information delivery has also become more efficient and user friendly.

-The growth and advancement in information technology has changed the way we live, communicate, learn and do business.
+The growth in information technology has definitely transformed the way we live, communicate, learn and do business.
 And as the new generation of students embraced technology and some of them became attached to it, it has raised a question whether it is still efficient and relevant to use the conventional notice board.
 It is often observed that whenever there is a change in seminar or class schedule, there would be some students missing the seminar or class because of not reading the notice board from time to time.
-This indicates that the announcement system which is commonly used in many universities is somewhat ineffective when the message did not spread around and reach the students.
-Therefore, the objective of this paper is to investigate the effectiveness of information delivery in universities.
+This shows that the announcement system which is commonly used in many universities is ineffective when the message did not spread around and reach the students.
+Therefore, the objective of this paper is to investigate the effectiveness of information delivery in higher education centre.
 It is important to find out whether the announcement or information updated on the notice board is read by the students.
 This is because one of the factors contributing to the rate of student's participation and involvement in faculty or university's events and activities is the effectiveness of information delivery.
 And if not, do we have to develop a friendlier virtual notice board that could be accessed from anywhere?